fluencelabs/cli/packages/cli/package/docs/commands/README.md

                                              by default when CLI is used in non-interactive mode

 DESCRIPTION
   Create offers.
-You have to be registered as a provider to do that
+You have to be registered as a provider to do that.
+Alias: fluence provider oc

-ALIASES
-  $ fluence provider oc
 ```

 _See code: [src/commands/provider/offer-create.ts](https://github.com/fluencelabs/cli/blob/fluence-cli-v0.22.0/src/commands/provider/offer-create.ts)_

 ## `fluence provider offer-info`

-Get info about offers
+Get info about offers.
+Alias: fluence provider oi

 ```
 USAGE